Ground State Wave Function Overlap in Superconductors and Superfluids: Introduction

 \section{Introduction}

-The role of spontaneous symmetry breaking (SSB) in nature is a highly important subject, with applications to the Standard Model, cosmology, and condensed matter systems.
-In the context of the Standard Model, there are various forms of (approximate) SSB, including the breakdown of chiral symmetry in QCD, etc. However, its role within the Higgs mechanism often involves some confusion, since it is often described as being tied to the notion of gauge symmetry, which is in fact a type of redundancy in the description.
+The structure of the ground state of a field theory is a highly important subject, with applications to the Standard Model, cosmology, and condensed matter systems.
+As an example, in the context of the Standard Model, there are various forms of (approximate) spontaneously broken symmetries (SSB) in the vacuum, including the breakdown of chiral symmetry in QCD, etc. However, the structure of the vacuum within the Higgs mechanism often involves some confusion, since it is often described as being tied to the notion of a a breakdown of gauge symmetry, which is in fact a type of redundancy in the description.
 This has led to various conclusions in the literature; see Refs.~\cite{Englert:1964et,Higgs:1964pj,Guralnik:1964eu,Bernstein:1974rd,Strocchi:1977za,Stoll:1995yg,Maas:2012ct,Kibble:2014gug,Strocchi:2015uaa,Maas:2017wzi}.

-To elucidate the actual behavior of SSB in the Standard Model, we recently constructed the (approximate) vacuum wave function of the Standard Model and explicitly found the vacuum to be unique \cite{Hertzberg:2018kyi}.
-This shows that in addition to Elitzur's theorem \cite{Elitzur:1975im} -- that one cannot spontaneously break a local, or ``small", gauge symmetry (which is obvious since they are always only redundancies) -- there is in fact no global sub-group that is spontaneously broken in the Standard Model vacuum either.
+To elucidate the structure of the vacuum in the Standard Model, we recently constructed the (approximate) vacuum wave function of the Standard Model and explicitly found the wave function overlap between vacua \cite{Hertzberg:2018kyi}.
+There is other important older work, including the famous Elitzur's theorem \cite{Elitzur:1975im} -- that one cannot spontaneously break a local, or ``small", gauge symmetry (which is obvious since they are always only redundancies).

 In this work, we turn our attention to nonrelativistic condensed matter systems.
 In particular we will focus on multi-fluid systems of bosons.
 Some of the most familiar applications are to collections of helium atoms, which can organize into a superfluid at low temperatures, and to collections of Cooper pairs of electrons, which can organize into a superconductor at low temperatures.
 The general topic of superfluids and superconductors will be the subject of this paper (for some foundations and reviews, see Refs.~\cite{Landau,Ginzburg,Bardeen:1957mv,Schriefferbook,Feynman,London,Leggett:1975te,Wheatley:1975tf,Rabinowitz,Guenault,Annett,Schmitt:2014eka,Sharma,Stewart}).